American Addiction Centers Photo

 It’s advisable to consult your primary care doctor, a qualified mental health practitioner, or an addiction specialist so you can receive a thorough assessment to determine the appropriate level of care for your needs.

-PHPs can be the right choice for you if require an intense level of support and would benefit from a highly structured schedule, such as if you have an unstable mental or physical health condition.1 If you’re considering a PHP, you should also have access to reliable transportation, supportive family and friends, and a stable living environment.5
+PHPs can be the right choice for you if require an intense level of support and would benefit from a highly structured schedule.1 If you’re considering a PHP, you should also have access to reliable transportation, supportive family and friends, and a stable living environment.5

 What is Involved in a PHP Rehab Program?